cloudinary/ssimulacra2/README.md

 ninja ssimulacra2
 ```

+or simply execute `build_ssimulacra2`.

 The source code of SSIMULACRA 2 is also part of the `tools` of [libjxl](https://github.com/libjxl/libjxl/blob/main/tools/ssimulacra2.cc).

-The bash script `build_ssimulacra2` can be used to fetch the code and compile only what is needed for SSIMULACRA 2.
+The bash script `build_ssimulacra2_from_libjxl_repo` can be used to fetch the code and compile only what is needed for SSIMULACRA 2.